 Remember that it’s afternoon tea, so you’ll have to plan carefully to make sure you visit at the right time!
 Usually, afternoon tea is offered between around 2:30 pm and 4:30 pm.

 LOCAL’S TIP: Spending longer than a weekend and looking for things to do near Windsor?
 Visit Dorney Lake (used during the 2012 Summer Olympics), Windsor Great Park and even take a day trip to Legoland!

 A boat trip on the River Thames offers some gorgeous views of Windsor and the surrounding local area.
 A 40 minute round trip is the perfect amount of time to relax and learn about the river.

-If you’re staying close the the town centre then go back to your hotel and relax for the next hour.
+If you’re staying close to the town centre then go back to your hotel and relax for the next hour.
 If you’re a bit further out you’ll want to stay close by, so perhaps take a wander around the lovely gardens of Windsor and enjoy the scenery.

 You might not be hungry for a huge meal if you ate at 3 pm, but there are plenty of quick fixes to satisfy those small pangs.
 Try the not-so-fancy but cheap, quick and classic Wetherspoon pub.